The Accusative case in Russian

 Prepositions used with the Accusative case

 Very often the Accusative case is used without any prepositions.
 Other times, you can distinguish the Accusative case by the prepositions:

 на – on, onto

 по – over, by, via

 под / по́до – under

 Examples of the Accusative

-Let’s have a looks at the most common uses of the Accusative case on examples.
+Let’s have a look at the most common uses of the Accusative case on examples.
 The nouns and pronouns in the Accusative are highlighted with their prepositions.

 Direct object of a verb: